 We are a HeartSmart School!
 HeartSmart is a creative approach that we use to build character, emotional health and resilience in children.
 Equipping children with foundational principles and skills that will improve their mental health and relationships and academic achievement, at Norton in Hales CE Primary School, we want everyone to know that they are loved, cared for and valued.
 We recognise the value of educating the heart alongside educating the mind.
 We use HeartSmart to do just that!

 One of the main reasons we chose Heartsmart as the backbone of our relationships and health education and also our RHSE curriculum is that it aligns well with our Christian values of Respect, Kindness, Courage, Determination and Enthusiasm.

 The Heartsmart 'high fives' (used as hooks throughout the resources):

 Don't rub it in, rub it out.
 (Courage/Determination/Enthusiasm)

 Here are some fun phrases that are part of the HeartSmart program and we are sure you'll start hearing them in your home as well.
 They're called the HeartSmart High Five and here's a brief overview:

 Whole school progression and what is covered

-HeartSmart overview (Please note we are currently in year one of the HeartSmart two year rolling Programme)
+HeartSmart overview (Please note we are currently in year two of the HeartSmart two year rolling programme)